Other names: Anandibai Joshi, Anandi Gopal Joshi Born: Yamuna, 31 March 1865, Pune, India

 Anandi fought against poor health at that time, but that did not stop her from continuing her higher education in a foreign country.

 According to reports, Victoria wrote a congratulatory message.
-Joshi received a big welcome on her return to India, where the editor of the rencontres ales 30 Kesari newspaper hailed her as “ see one of the greatest women of our modern era.”
+Joshi received a big welcome on her return to India, where the editor of the Kesari newspaper hailed her as “one of the greatest women of our modern era.”

 She dreamed of opening a medical school for women, but it was an ambition she had never realized.
 She died of tuberculosis on February 26, 1887, even before she started practicing medicine.
 She was only 21 years old.